How far in advance are movie release dates announced?

 So far, I have been treating all movies equally, however, there is a huge difference between a big budget studio tentpole and a small indie flick with a limited release.
 If we subdivide the advance notice data by genre, we can see some very clear patterns.

-Adventure movies and Animations have the longest lead time - an average of 651 days and 638 days respectively.
-This is due to a mix of factors, include the size of the budgets requiring the claiming of a prime release spot and the long lead times to make such movies.
+Animations have the longest lead time - an average of 875 days.
+This is likely a combination of the big budgets needed to create modern animated movies and the fact that animations typically take far longer to make than live action movies (more on that here).

-The genres with the shortest time between the announcement of a specific release date and said date were westers, war films and documentaries.
+The genres with the shortest time between the announcement of a specific release date and said date were dramas, sports movies and documentaries.
 These types of movies typically don't have big budgets, a large marketing spend or an existing support base, thereby reducing the utility of an early announcement.

 One other factor to bear in mind is how anticipated the new movie is.
 The easiest way of seeing this is with the announcement of release dates for sequels.
 Sequels are only created because the first movie was a financial success, meaning that it's fair to assume that sequels, on average, command more public interest than non-sequels.

 This is reflected in how early release dates are announced.
 In all genres (which had enough sequels to made the results meaningful), they are announced earlier than non-sequels, on average.
-In the case of comedies, it's more than twice as early, with non-sequels being announced an average of 307 days before release whereas it's 622 days for sequels.
+In the case of comedies, it's getting close to twice as early, with non-sequels being announced an average of 325 days before release whereas it's 552 days for sequels.

 Are early dates often correct?